sourcevault/remotemon/readme.md

   exec-remote: make mybuild2
 ```

-values not provided in a build are merged with default provided at top-level , in case defaults don't exist at top level then values are extracted from module's internal defaults.
+values not provided in a build are merged with default provided at top-level, in case defaults don't exist at top level then values are extracted from module's internal defaults.

 ```yaml
 rsync: